humlab-speech/visible-speech-deployment/README.md

 Users in Keycloak MUST have an email, since this is what's used to generate the GitLab username.

+## Extras
+* You might want to go to https://gitlab.localtest.me/admin/application_settings/general#js-signup-settings and uncheck 'Sign-up enabled'

 ## TROUBLESHOOTING

 * If you get a message about `Unknown or Unusable Identity Provider`, try restarting the edge-router.
 This is probably because Keycloak wasn't ready when the edge-router went up, preventing it from reading metadata from Keycloak.